Increase responsibility in yourself or your team

 While it may seem hard to believe, diffusion of responsibility is real and occurs throughout the world.
 It can sometimes occur on a small scale, like turning a blind eye to domestic abuse or not calling emergency services after witnessing a car accident.

 Diffusion of responsibility also happens with broad, international issues, where thousands of people feel diffusion of responsibility and fail to act.
-Here are a few examples how diffusion of responsibility has played into these well-known issues:
+Here are a few examples of diffusion of responsibility and how it has played into these well-known issues:

 • The Holocaust: Many people witnessed the persecution and genocide of Jews and other marginalized groups for years during the Holocaust, yet very few people stood up against the violence and discrimination.
 This includes both the German citizens who saw violence everyday and other countries who knew of the persecution of Jews under the Nazi regime but didn’t do anything about it.
 The phrase, “I was just following orders,” is diffusion of responsibility because the individual is avoiding any accountability for what occurred just because they didn’t have a leadership role in it.